 Hillel Make It Happen Grant

 Northwestern Hillel has grants available.
-Learn more about options on their website.
+Learn more about opportunities on the Hillel website.

 The InclusionNU Fund is a grant distributed by Multicultural Student Affairs (MSA) that supports registered Northwestern University student organizations in implementing programs and initiatives that align with MSA's mission of supporting marginalized communities and creating an inclusive and welcoming campus.
-Changes have been made to the application process to reflect the current environment.
-Please be sure to review the InclusionNU website carefully.
-The first deadline for the quarter is October 9.
+Please be sure to review the InclusionNU website carefully for application windows and deadlines.

 Ventures in Leadership